 The profile of the horse (when viewed from the side), should be vertical, or deviated slightly in front of the vertical (ie: nose leading slightly).

 Over-flexion, therefore, is when the profile comes “behind the vertical” (in quotations as it, too, is a term of its own), and is demonstrated as the nose being tilted more towards the chest, with the forehead sloped slightly (to extremely) towards the ground.
-(See right.)
+(See left.)

 This carriage can be anywhere from very mild and discrete to severe, but to any degree is arguably a detriment to healthy carriage.